Cefucr/Light_Detector/README.md

 # light_Detector

-A simple lightdetector made with arduino and php. @unn0o
+A simple lightdetector made with arduino and php.
+Made in collaboration with <a href="https://github.com/Unn0o">@unn0o</a>

 The password,ssid and address have been removed for obvious reasons :>.